Studiodott/MediaTalk/README.md

 #### API key

-When reading a Google Drive folder, City Story needs to tell Google under which person's name this transaction will happen.
+When reading a Google Drive folder, MediaTalk needs to tell Google under which person's name this transaction will happen.
 This is done by providing an API key.

 Please go to the [Google Cloud Console](https://console.cloud.google.com) and log in with your Google account, doing any needed setup work to get there.
 Then, in the menu, head over to "APIs & Services", and open "Credentials".
 At that page, press the "+ create credentials" button up top, and select "API key".
 A pop-up will tell you your API key, which will be a very random-looking bunch of characters, please note it down.

 ### S3

 S3 is a type of object storage (in which files can be stored and retrieved on "buckets" via HTTP).
 It was cooked up by Amazon but by now multiple vendors offer this using a uniform interface.
-City Story has been tested with both Amazon and Wasabi, but any S3-compatible vendor you prefer should fit right in there.
+MediaTalk has been tested with both Amazon and Wasabi, but any S3-compatible vendor you prefer should fit right in there.
 As an example, we will be using Wasabi in this document.

 #### General setup